Optical sound: 1926-1939: Movietone

 While Hoxie's work found its way into national theaters through RCA, Theodore Case and Earl Sponable found a home with the Fox Film Corporation after leaving de Forest and Phonofilm.
 Case and Sponible's Movietone sound system made several modifications to the earlier Phonofilm system which they had helped create.
 One was moving the position of the projector's soundhead from above the picture head (as it had been in Phonofilm), to 14+1/2 in below the picture head (close to the present-day standard).
+(Note: Offsetting the audio from the image is necessary because the film must be pulled past the projection lens with an intermittent motion in order to clearly project each frame, whereas the audio track must move smoothly through the soundhead or interruptions in the audio would be heard.
+For more detail see Movie camera.)
 Case also adopted the 24 frames-per-second speed for Movietone, bringing it in line with the speed already chosen for Warner Brothers' Vitaphone sound-on-disc system, establishing 24 frames-per-second as the de facto speed for all sound films, whether sound-on-disc or sound-on-film.

 In 1926, Fox hired Sponible, bought Case's patents (they had already acquired Freeman Owens' and Tri-Ergon's), and mass-produced Case's Aeo-light for use in all Movietone News cameras from 1928 to 1939.
 These cameras recorded all Fox feature films during this period, beginning with F. W. Murnau's Sunrise: A Song of Two Humans (1927).
 As the first professionally produced feature with an optical soundtrack, it included mostly music and sound effects, with a very few unsynchronized words.

 After 1931, Fox's feature film production moved to a two-machine system which Western Electric had developed from the RCA Photophone, with the advent of a light-valve invented by Edward C. Wente.
 In this system, one camera shot the frames, and a second lens-less "sound camera" served as an optical recorder, which was mechanically interlocked with the picture.
 Fox continued making Movietone Newsreels with single-system cameras due to their ease of mobility.